nimbix/canonical-tensorflow/README.md

 In practice, it is easier to use some sensible defaults in implementing distributed training pipelines.
 In `tf.contrib.learn`, the existing implementations of `Estimators` typically use between-graph replication as described by Derek Murray at the [TensorFlow Dev Summit 2017](https://www.youtube.com/watch?v=la_M6bCV91M).

-The Estimators implemnet between-graph replication using a default device setter called replicated_device_setter.
-This uses an intelligent, round-robin bin packing algorithm for parameter servers and places operations on workers.
+The Estimators implemnet between-graph replication using a default device setter called `tf.train.replicated_device_setter`.
+This places variables on parameter servers using an online, round-robin bin packing algorithm and places operations on workers.

 When the training pipeline is launched, each worker then starts and begins iterating on its partition of the data and transmits the variable updates back to the parameter servers.
 For more information on a design pattern whose implementations follow the between-graph replication pattern, have a look through the estimators code:
  * tensorflow/tensorflow/contrib/learn/python/learn/estimators/